viljami/generate-tests/README.md

   4. Gradien descent part for amplitude change of mutations over iterations and amount of genomes to choose from.

 Speeding up factors
-  * Pre calculated starting set
+  * Befeficially precalculated starting set
   * Different agent programs for different type of modules

 Terms
   * A genome is full set of genetic material and is formed by genes.
-Our full set is all the possible tests that could be generated.
+Our genome set is all the possible test cases that could be generated.
   * A gene is a part of genome and defines a unit of heredity.
-For us a gene represents a test.
+For us a gene represents a test case.
   * A nucleotide is a building block of a gene.
-Our tests are constructed from numbers and a nucleatide is one of those numbers.
+Our genes are comprised from numbers and a nucleotide is one of those numbers.

 ### Scoring

 Agent performance should be measured based on it's effect on the environment - not internal state.
 (Machine Learning - the Third Edition, Russel & Norvig 2010, page.
 37)

-In simple version it seems to be enought to simple follow the amount of lines getting covered.
+In simple version it seems to be enought to follow the amount of lines getting covered.
 A good addition would be the amount of test cases required to get the current result.
 Less cases would increase the bonus.
+And the result would aim to get high line coverage with less test cases.

 ```js
 // file: src/scoring.js